-You can deduct as medical expenses only those amounts paid during the taxable year for which you received no insurance or other reimbursement.
+You can include in medical expenses only those amounts paid during the tax year for which you received no insurance or other reimbursement.

 Insurance Reimbursement

 You must reduce your total medical expenses for the year by all reimbursements for medical expenses that you receive from insurance or other sources during the year.
 This includes payments from Medicare.